-Do not leave cable (2) unconnected.
+Do not leave cable 2 unconnected.
 If it accidentally contacts the NEGATIVE (-) terminal of the battery, there will be a short circuit.
 Electrical system damage and a fire could result.

-- 1 Large red lead for starting battery - 2 Small red lead for accessory battery charging
+- 1 Large red lead for starting battery

+- 2 Small red lead for accessory battery charging

-- 3 Large black lead - 4 Battery
+- 3 Large black lead

+- 4 Battery

-Using an accessory battery
+Using an accessory battery (for V6 engine type)

 Use a connecting cable between the (-) terminals of the starting battery and accessory battery.
 See the illustrations of the wiring connections.

-This cable must be made from wire equivalent to the starting battery cable (3).
+This cable must be made from wire equivalent to the starting battery cable 3.